purplediane/purplediane.github.io/_posts/2016-05-09-virtualenvwrapper.md

 ### Thanks for reading!

 I hope this has helped you with `virtualenvwrapper`!
-I have found it a very useful tool.
-A few people have told me they prefer using Python notebooks, and some don't like the way the projects are set up, but for me it has been great.
+I have found it a very useful tool and for me it has been great.
 I like to go through lots of tutorials and this is a good way to keep them separated and keep track of them.

 [venvwrapper]: http://virtualenvwrapper.readthedocs.org/en/latest/
 [th]: http://treyhunner.com/